trilobite-poetry/trilobite-poetry.github.io/issues/_current/harrison.md

 that we share in the perception

-of each other's' outlines. the news becomes
+of each other's outlines. the news becomes

 us again and we share that the food